-Commencing in Summer 2022, during formulation of the Medium Term Financial Outlook, and continuing throughout the overview and scrutiny process, officers worked closely with portfolio holders to identify savings, efficiencies and income generating measures to achieve a balanced budget, without recourse to reserves and whilst attempting to minimise the impact on service delivery.
-On 24 February 2023 Council approved the balanced budget for 2023/24.
+The Draft Capital and Revenue Budget 2024/25 was presented to the Cabinet on 21 November 2023 and projected a potential revenue shortfall of £35.798million.
+Commencing in Summer 2023, during formulation of the Medium Term Financial Outlook, and continuing throughout the overview and scrutiny process, officers worked closely with portfolio holders to identify savings, efficiencies and income generating measures to achieve a balanced budget, without recourse to reserves and whilst attempting to minimise the impact on service delivery.